You are here:

 Coronavirus addendum to your child protection policy: model

-Download our model addendum
+Download and adapt our model addendum

 This is an addendum to your current child protection policy, so where something isn't covered here, your usual policy will apply.